JuliaData/DataFrames.jl/docs/src/man/working_with_dataframes.md

 Additionally DataFrames.jl extends the [`filter`](@ref) and [`filter!`](@ref)
 functions provided in Julia Base, which also allow subsetting a data frame.
-These methods are defined so that data frames implement the Julia API for collections, but it is generally recommended to use the [`subset`](@ref) and [`subset!`](@ref) functions instead, as they are both faster and more consistent with other DataFrames.jl functions.
+These methods are defined so that DataFrames.jl implements the Julia API for collections, but it is generally recommended to use the [`subset`](@ref) and [`subset!`](@ref) functions instead, as they are both faster and more consistent with other DataFrames.jl functions.